Water quality simulation¶

-- MASS source represents a booster source with fixed mass flow rate.
+- MASS source represents a booster source with a fixed mass flow rate.

-- FLOWPACED source represents a booster source with fixed concentration at the inflow of the node.
+- FLOWPACED source represents a booster source with a fixed concentration at the inflow of the node.

-- SETPOINT source represents a booster source with fixed concentration at the outflow of the node.
+- SETPOINT source represents a booster source with a fixed concentration at the outflow of the node.

 - Strength: Baseline source strength (in mass/time for MASS and mass/volume for CONCEN, FLOWPACED, and SETPOINT).